4 Great Holiday Campaigns to Inspire Yours

-Since the scariest holiday is just around the corner, we took a classic horror tale and gave it a marketing twist — the tale of Draculad!
+The scariest holiday is just around the corner!
+That’s why we are taking classic horror tales and giving them a marketing twist.

-Stroker, a direct-to-consumer (D2C) pet grooming company, recently moved their offices to the coolest spot in town: an old castle just on the edge of the woods.
-As they happily decorated their new office with cute and colorful pet-related paraphernalia, no one was privy to the dark secret that blanketed the castle — a marketing vampire roams its cursed halls.
+Fluffy’s Stuff, a direct-to-consumer (D2C) pet grooming company, recently moved their offices to the coolest spot in town: an old castle just on the edge of the woods.
+As they happily spruced up their new office with cute and colorful pet-related decor, no one was privy to the dark secret that blanketed the castle — a marketing vampire roams its cursed halls.

 You’ll want to set up some time for you and your team to complete a comprehensive review of your marketing plan every quarter, going over everything from business objectives to current activities, as well as identifying opportunities for improvement, strengths, and weaknesses.